SiliconLabs/third_party_hw_drivers_extension/app/documentation/example/mikroe_lte_iot2_bg96/README.md

 ### Create a project based on an example project ###

 1. From the Launcher Home, add the BRD2703A to My Products, click on it, and click on the **EXAMPLE PROJECTS & DEMOS** tab.
-Find the example project with the filter 'lte iot 2'.
+Find the example project with the filter 'bg96'.

 2. Click **Create** button on the **Third Party Hardware Drivers - BG96 - LTE IoT 2 CLick (Mikroe)** example.
 Example project creation dialog pops up -> click Create and Finish and Project should be generated.
 ![Create_example](image/create_example.png)